xuanhao97/hao-mcp/README.md

 - ✅ **User Login** - Login to retrieve a new OTP when the previous one has expired
 - ✅ **Resend OTP** - Resend OTP code to user email when verification fails or OTP expires

-### Password Reset
+### Password Reset & Change Password
-- ✅ **Check Reset Password** - Initiate password reset process by sending reset link/OTP to user email
+- ✅ **Check Reset Password** - Initiate password reset (forgot password) or change password (update existing) process by sending reset link/OTP to user email.
+Supports both scenarios with the same workflow.
-- ✅ **Confirm Reset Password** - Confirm password reset using OTP sent to email after checkResetPassword
+- ✅ **Confirm Reset Password** - Confirm password reset/change using OTP sent to email after checkResetPassword

 ### Coming Soon
 - 🔄 Profile management tools